Falcons always take care of each other. We are all responsible for the health and safety of our community.

 A part of the Be a Spotter campaign, CUSP is an acronym we use to educate students about the signs of potential alcohol overdose.
 It stands for:

 P: Puking while passed out

-All students are provided magnets that highlight the dangers of alcohol toxicity and instructions for seeking help.
+All students are provided with phone ID holders and magnets that highlight the dangers of alcohol toxicity and instructions for seeking help.